-The field of robotic rehabilitation has received an increasing interest over the last years, and the development of devices to assist disabled people, like exoskeletons, is one of the main focus of the researches, (Pons, 2008; Gomes et al., 2009).
+The field of robotic rehabilitation has received an increasing interest over the last years, and the development of devices to assist disabled people, like exoskeletons, is one of the main focus of these researches, (Pons, 2008; Gomes et al., 2009).
 Amongst several topics, biped locomotion has been a big motivation for researchers working with recovery of human walking.
 In general, when the dynamic equations of the robot are well defined, they are used to generate joint trajectories, as performed in Huang et al. (2001), where the dynamic model and a spline interpolation method are used to find the joint trajectories with stability guaranteed by the Zero Moment Point criterion.
-However, the use of dynamic equations requests a high computational cost due to nonlinearities.
-The resulting solutions are generally not suitable for implementation due to approximations performed by computer restrictions.
-Also, usually it is imperative in robotics to work in real time applications, and the trajectory generator algorithm should be sufficiently fast to provide the desired trajectory.
-Considering hardware limitations and complexity of dynamic equations, these objectives are not attained in general.
+However, the use of dynamic equations are generally not suitable for implementation in a real time process, due to hardware limitation and computer restrictions.
+Then, the trajectory generator algorithm should be sufficiently fast to provide the desired trajectory and realize required adaptations, when necessary.

-Alternative methods were proposed recently to deal with these problems.
-Amongst these techniques, studies on motor pattern generators through neural oscillators, called Central Pattern Generators (CPG), are presented in Grillner (1985) and Golubitsky et al. (1999).
-CPGs are biological neural networks that generate basic rhythmic movements applied in locomotion, like walking, swimming and flying.
-In an artificial intelligence framework, the CPGs are composed of nonlinear neural oscillators, which are differential equations able to produce coordinated patterns of rhythmic activities with no rhythmic input patterns.
+Based on that limitations, in the last years, alternative methods were proposed to deal with that problems.
+Amongst these techniques, studies on motor pattern generators using neural oscillators, called Central Pattern Generators (CPG), are presented in several papers, as in Grillner (1985) and Golubitsky et al. (1999).
+CPGs are biological neural networks that generate basic rhythmic movements, and have been applied in locomotion like walking, swimming and flying.
+In an artificial intelligent framework, CPGs are composed of nonlinear neural oscillators, which are differential equations able to produce coordinated patterns of rhythmic activities with no rhythmic input patterns.
 In Matsuoka (1985, 1987) it is mathematically modeled an shooting rate of two mutual inhibitory oscillators of a neural oscillator.
-This oscillator is large used to simulate bio-inspired and rhythmic movements for robots.
-Mainly because the basic structure of the oscillator is simple in contrast to other oscillator models, for example, the van der Pol oscillator, which has quadratic state nonlinearities, (van der Pol, 1927).
+This oscillator is widely used to simulate bio-inspired and rhythmic movements for robots, mainly because the basic structure of the oscillator is simple in contrast to other oscillator models, for example, the van der Pol oscillator, which has quadratic state nonlinearities, (van der Pol, 1927).

 Righetti and Ijspeert (2006); Liu et al. (2008); Yang et al. (2006, 2007) have based their works in Matsuoka oscillators to generate and adapt desired joint trajectories for bipedal robots.
 Matsuoka oscillators have several tunable parameters, and its values should be well chosen to guarantee a desired oscillation in the output signal.
 In general, these parameters are attained just after several testing experiments.
 Nevertheless, few studies have described a suitable methodology to find optimal parameters to neural oscillators.
 Baydin (2008) has developed a optimization system where the internal connection structure and the feedback pathways from the environment were subject to a genetic algorithm optimization.
 This system find optimal parameters for a network of neural oscillators applied to a five-link planar bipedal robot.
 Arsenio (2004) has presented studies to infer stability and convergence properties of the Matsuoka oscillator.
-A tuning method to find Matsuoka oscillator parameters is shown in Hattori et al. (2010), considering a neural oscillator with a ladder-like structure.
+A tuning method to find Matsuoka oscillator parameters is shown in Hattori et al. (2010), considering a neural oscillator with a ladderlike structure.
 The results are applied to generate trajectories for a nematode Caenorhabditis Elegans, but not deal with human movements.
+Most of these techniques are applied in specified cases, and it is very difficult reproducing for others examples.